Josephine Shaw Lowell: Progressive leader

 Lowell was committed to social justice and reform and seized the opportunity to become involved in Progressive reform and the eradication of poverty.
 She once said, "If the working people had all they ought to have, we should not have the paupers and criminals.
 It is better to save them before they go under, than to spend your life fishing them out afterward."

-Lowell viewed the very poor as "worthless men and women" who were "vicious and idle" individuals that needed to "learn to enjoy work".
+However, Lowell viewed the very poor as "worthless men and women" who were "vicious and idle" individuals that needed to "learn to enjoy work".
 She proposed imprisoning "all women under thirty who had been arrested for misdemeanors or who had produced two illegitimate children".
 She blamed New Yorkers who gave to the poor for the death of a baby who was living on the streets with her poor mother during a cold winter.
 She believed that the very poor should be "committed, until reformed, to district work-houses, there to be kept at hard-labor, and educated morally and mentally".

 In 1876, Governor Samuel Tilden of New York State appointed Lowell to Commissioner of the New York State Board of Charities.
 She was the first woman to ever hold this position.
 She served actively on the Board until 1889.
+During her tenure, Lowell grew to be one of New York's renowned Protestant charity reformers.
+A prominent issue she openly criticized was the impact and costs of a 1875 religion matching law that created a disproportionate share of dependent children between Catholic and non-Catholic orphanages in the late 1890s.

-Josephine Shaw Lowell and the State Board of Charities established the New York State Custodial Asylum for Feeble-Minded Women in 1878.
+Lowell and the State Board of Charities established the New York State Custodial Asylum for Feeble-Minded Women in 1878.
 The asylum was a response to public concerns that "feeble-minded" women needed to be housed in a specialized facility.
 In several reports before the state legislature, Lowell stated that feeble-minded women disregarded moral and sexual restraint when placed in the undisciplined environment of an almshouse and frequently had illegitimate children who, in turn, became dependent on the state for their welfare.
 Women of child-bearing age, fifteen to forty-five, were admitted into this institution, in order to "prevent them from multiplying their kind" (New York State Board of Charities Report, 1879).
 Lowell described these women as "promiscuous and criminalistic" carriers of a "deadly poison" which reproduced through successive generations, and charities must not allow "men and women who are diseased and vicious to reproduce their kind".